Strengthening Local Arts Organizations

 Local arts and cultural institutions bring both critical economic and social impact, serving as anchors for communities.
 Through unique programs and partnerships, Bloomberg Philanthropies is helping local arts and culture organizations continue innovating and enriching their communities.

-The Digital Accelerator program helps cultural non-profit organizations stabilize and thrive in the wake of the COVID-19 pandemic through strategic improvements to their technology infrastructure.
+The Digital Accelerator program seeks to strengthen nonprofit cultural organizations through strategic investments in their digital.
 Recognizing the innovation of many cultural organizations, as well as the need to advance digital strategy to ensure their sustainability, the Digital Accelerator supports the full spectrum of digital infrastructure for cultural non-profits.
 This includes tools to enhance core operations, such as integrated marketing and fundraising systems, as well as bold projects with the potential to benefit the broader cultural sector.
-The first phase of the program focuses on over 100 institutions in the US and the UK.
+To-date, the program has supported nearly 150 institutions in the US and the UK.

 In 2006, Mike Bloomberg became the chair of the 9/11 Memorial & Museum, the country’s principal institution to honor the memories of the victims, preserve the history, and explore the complex impact of the 9/11 attacks.
 During his time as mayor, Mike and his administration spearheaded the planning and development of the 9/11 Memorial & Museum.